MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Cube2Video.md

 # Cube2Video: Navigate Between Cubic Panoramas in Real-Time

 Navigate a sparse point-to-point of collection panoramas can be a less pleasant viewing experience, since they will bring users apparent visual discontinuity.
-The proposed methods overcome this by make the cubic panoramas into much more smoothy movie via triangle-to-triangle homography-based warping and interpolate novel viewpoints from the given reference panoramas.
+The proposed methods overcome this by make the cubic panoramas into much more smooth movie via **triangle-to-triangle** homography-based warping and **interpolate** novel viewpoints from the given reference panoramas.

 ## Outlines